MhdTarhini/ProjectHub/README.md

    npm run eletron:start
    ```

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run ProjectHub locally and explore its features.